It’s not just the tech that is buffering around here.

 The kids are watching some film or other on Netflix when I hear them sigh.
 When I investigate I see the circle on the screen spinning round and round.
 Inundated with info and struggling to find space or capacity or to hear itself above all the other techno babble, the computer is buffering.

-In a cruel ironic twist, this awareness of boredom seems to coincide with a time when I am unable to move without stumbling upon some action figure, or Innotab charger, or bag of books, or second hand puzzle.
+In a cruelly ironic twist, this awareness of boredom seems to coincide with a time when I am unable to move without stumbling upon some action figure, or Innotab charger, or bag of books, or second-hand puzzle.
 Our house is fit to burst with toys, it’s decorated with items chosen specifically with the kids in mind, we have even given over the kitchen table to glitter.
-Play dates role in.
+Playdates role in.
 New clubs pop up.

 Have I spoiled them?
 Do they have too much?
 Are they watching too many adverts that leave them feeling their current toys are somehow lacking?
 Is school now so structured that they are now unable to work out how to entertain themselves in whatever free time they have?